 Around one-third of car accidents are rear-end collisions, according to information published by the National Highway and Traffic Safety Administration.

 Usually, following a rear-end collision, the back driver is presumed to be at fault.
 If you were the front driver, then you may think that you do not need to speak to an attorney.
 However, if there was a serious injury or property damage, then you should still speak to an experienced attorney.

 If you were not at fault for the accident, then it is important that you are not left out of pocket.
 The other party could have representation, and it is important that you do too.

-At The Law Place, our lawyers have over 75 years of experience collectively.
+At The Law Place, our car accident lawyers have over 75 years of experience collectively.
 We will work as a team to explore your case from every angle and secure you the compensation you deserve.
 At the same time, an attorney suited to your case will become your advocate and will support and guide you through Florida’s complicated legal system.

 Contact us today for a free consultation on your rear-end accident at (941) 444-4444.